teaforthecat/bones-http/README.md

 (defn widget-schema {:width s/Int :height s/Int })
 ```

-We'll give it a name matching the function name, and put it all together into an
+We'll give it a name, and put it all together into a list of properly
-array of properly formatted commands.
+formatted commands.

 ```clojure
 ;               name         schema         function